UltraEngine/Documentation/CPP/ImportLibrary.md

 # Add to an Existing Project

 If you have an existing project and you want to add the Ultra App Kit library to provide a front-end interface, you can accomplish this with the steps below.
+Although this article focuses on Windows development with Visual Studio, Linux and macOS projects will work in a similar manner.

 ### Header Search Paths